Bill Snyder Family Football Stadium: Vanier Football Complex

 In 2015, Kansas State opened its new team complex on the north end of the stadium, replacing the previous structure that served as the team's home since 1988.
 The building is home to all football operational units including staff offices, strength and conditioning, training and recovery, locker rooms, equipment, and even a player lounge with a barber shop.
-Vanier also provides space for many other arms of the athletic department including key the athletic department's administration and the Student-Athlete Enhancement Center, a designated space for K-State student athletes that provides academic and counseling services.
+Vanier also provides space for many other arms of the athletic department including the athletic department's administration and the Student-Athlete Enhancement Center, a designated space for K-State student athletes that provides academic and counseling services.

 After the 2016 football season more upgrade projects were launched including the installation of new limestone field wall to replace existing metal barriers, updated audio systems, and a new videoboard in the northeast corner of the field to mirror the unit installed the year prior.
 This project also saw the completion of the 'Northeast Connector' which completed the concourse loop in its entirety and was the first time in the stadiums history.
 A dedicated seating area was also constructed for the Pride of Wildcat Land Marching Band in the northeast corner of the stadium relocating them from the middle of the student section in Section 26.
 As of 2022 the band is officially returning to Section 26 in an effort to enhance gameday experience.
 All of the seating materials for this addition were provided by Hanson Sports, Inc. The expansion joint systems were supplied by EMSEAL Joint Systems, Ltd.